-With the world more connected than ever, and a bustling freelancing / entrepreneurship / DIY work culture on the rise, knowing how to develop lasting working relationships has never been more important.
-It is also necessary for business growth and development, as well as keeping ahead of your competitors.
+With the world more connected than ever, and a bustling freelancing/entrepreneurship/DIY work culture on the rise, knowing how to develop lasting working relationships has never been more important.
+It is also necessary for business growth and development, as well as for keeping ahead of your competitors.

-When it comes to project management, the benefit of team collaboration is not only delivering the project with ease and success, but it’s also about achieving a sense of accomplishment with group, and gaining new experiences and insights.
+When it comes to project management, the benefit of team collaboration is not only delivering the project with ease and success, but it’s also about achieving a sense of accomplishment with the group and gaining new experiences and insights.

 Successful team collaboration is going to look a little different depending on your team’s goals and objectives.
 Generally speaking, however, if said goals and objectives were met in an enthused and unified fashion, then that’s something to be pretty happy about.